solid-hooks/i18n/README.md

 To convert `yml` or other formats of message, setup built-in vite plugin

-You can get variable type check support by `withTypeSupport`.
+From v0.2.1, you can get variable type check support by `withTypeSupport`.
 It will generate compact types to `output` file

 vite.config.ts
 ```ts